Offering a custom partner connector

-If you are a DataLens partner, you can create your own connector (connection type) and add it to Yandex Cloud Marketplace or to the connections
+If you are a DataLens partner, you can create a connector (connection type) of your own and add it to Yandex Cloud Marketplace or the connections

-Advantages of working with a connector for DataLens partners:
+Advantages of using a connector for DataLens partners:

 - Easy user access to data.

-- Data access control (each user only sees the data that you make available).
+- Data access management: each user only sees the data they have access to.

 - Deployment of a ready-made configurable dashboard with your data.